LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-3.png" }})

 The next step is to set up your repository on your local computer.
-If your repository is empty, then you can do that by click on "Set up in Desktop" while in your repository.
+If your repository is empty, then you can do that by clicking on "Set up in Desktop" while in your repository.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-9.png" }})